joseck0510/CV/jck_cv.md

 #### Able to work well with diverse groups of people

 I have worked in international multi-disciplinary teams for the last 15 years within the project management, finance and software development areas.
-During this time I have helped to build highly effective project teams. *[Icti-Care International Ltd](#exp), [Sedex Exchange Ltd](#exp), [Richmond Green Group Ltd](#exp)*
+During this time I have helped to build highly effective project teams. *[ICTI-Care International Ltd](#exp), [Sedex Exchange Ltd](#exp), [Richmond Green Group Ltd](#exp)*

-- Worked with a Hong Kong development agency and Secure Works UK to plan and implement a data security review and security penetration test. *[Icti-Care International Ltd](#exp)*
+- Worked with a Hong Kong development agency and Secure Works UK to plan and implement a data security review and security penetration test. *[ICTI-Care International Ltd](#exp)*

 - Acted as technical project advisor on the Sedex Board for 4 years, reporting on development, technical contract and security issues. *[Sedex Exchange Ltd](#exp)*